Rafflie-CH/worm-ai/README.md

 ---

-🧠 Change Default AI Behavior
+🧠 Change Default AI Behavior (System Prompt)

-Open server.js
+Open server.js and edit:

 system: `
 You are Worm AI.
 You are smart, calm, and helpful.
 `

-Edit the text to control how AI behaves.
+This controls how the AI behaves by default.

 ---

 🧪 How Sessions Work

-Each user has their own AI memory
+Each user has their own AI session

+Session is based on IP

 User can: